CIRC 2024 Summer Competition Tasks

 Documentation Provided

-1. Instruction manual for operation of the GPO and Lander.
+1. Instruction manual for operation of the GPO and Lander: (Ground Power Operations Manual) (Email about the Lander)

-2. Dimensioned diagrams of the GPO panels including locations of buttons, switches, and displays.
+2. Diagrams of the GPO Panels (PDF) (DWG) including locations of buttons, switches, and displays.

-3. Diagrams of the Lander including location of the access panel and GPO receptacle and specification of bolts which must be removed to open the access panel.
+3. Diagrams of the Lander (PDF) (DWG) including location of the access panel and GPO receptacle and specification of bolts which must be removed to open the access panel.

-4. Diagrams for use of the GPO **connector **to interface with the Lander GPO receptacle.
+4. Diagrams for use of the GPO connector (PDF) (DWG) to interface with the Lander GPO receptacle.

 Team-Provided Tools

 1. Teams may bring any other tool into the field at their own discretion.
-This includes any tools they have created themselves to assist with the task or to assist the rover’s operation.
+This includes any tools they have created themselves to assist with the task or to assist the rover’s operation, even a compatible GPO Connector.
 The weight of any additional tools or equipment is included in the total rover weight.

 2. Provided tools must start in the starting area, however any additional tools provided by the team may be placed anywhere in or on the rover or at the starting area at the team’s discretion before the task begins.
 No team-provided tools may be placed in the task area.

-3. An intervention may be used to place tools, including the task’s provided tools, on the rover after the start of the task.
+3. An intervention may be used to re-place tools, including the task’s provided tools, on the rover after the start of the task.
 This is associated with the normal intervention penalty.

 Special Communications Conditions